sigasi/sigasi_insights/content/releasenotes/sigasi-5.01.md

 * Sigasi Studio standalone is supported on:
   * Windows: Windows 10 or Windows 11 64-bit
-  * Linux: RedHat Enterprise Linux RHEL 7.9 64-bit or newer, including RHEL 8
+  * Linux: RedHat Enterprise Linux RHEL 7.9 64-bit or newer, including RHEL 8 and 9
     * Sigasi Studio depends on `libXss.so` which can be obtained by installing `libXScrnSaver`
   * More information on supported Linux OSes can be found [on the Eclipse website](https://www.eclipse.org/projects/project-plan.php?planurl=http://www.eclipse.org/eclipse/development/plans/eclipse_project_plan_4_19.xml#target_environments)
 * Sigasi Studio as a plugin in your Eclipse installation: